 The CSSE curriculum prepares researchers and professionals that are able to analyze and propose constructive solutions to several real-life problems of industrial, economic, and societal interest, making them qualified to work in high-profile professional roles within universities, research centers, and companies.

 Research Units contributing to the curriculum

-Ph.D. candidates also have the opportunity to collaborate with other institutions that work with IMT Research Units.
+Ph.D. students also have the opportunity to collaborate with other institutions that work with IMT Research Units.